hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.9.0 =
 * Added compatibility with Ninja Forms v3.8.22.
+* Added ability to install plugins from the Integrations page.
 * Fixed layout of a modern Jetpack form in outlined and animated styles.
 * Fixed fatal error as a consequence of a bug in the TutorLMS.